Frequently Asked Questions

 What will I do at New Student Orientation?

-Check out the schedule.
-At NSO, you will meet with your residence hall leadership team, learn about your academic program, have your photo taken for your official Mountaineer ID card, explore the services available to encourage your success, meet with an academic adviser and register for classes.
+Check out the June program schedule.
+At NSO, you will meet with your residence hall leadership team, learn about your academic program, pick up your Mountaineer Card, explore the services available to encourage your success, meet with an academic adviser and register for classes.

 What should I do after registering for NSO?

 Is there a fee for NSO?

 Yes.
 There is a $125 fee for NSO no matter which session you attend.
 This fee will be added to your fall bill, which you will see after you attend NSO.